gyuho/learn/doc/distributed_systems_raft/README.md

 This is the definition of **replicated state machine**.
-And a *state machine* can be any program or application with inputs and outputs. *Each replicated state machine* computes identical copy with a same state, which means when some servers are down, other state machines can keep running.
+And a *state machine* can be any program or application with inputs and outputs. *Each replicated state machine* contains the identical copies of commands, which means when some servers are down, other state machines can keep running.
 A distributed system usually implements *replicated state machines* by **replicating logs identically across cluster**.
-And the goal of *Raft algorithm* is to **keep those replicated logs consistent**.
+And the goal of *Raft algorithm* is to **keep those replicated logs consistent**:

 > **Raft is a consensus algorithm for managing a replicated
 > log.** It produces a result equivalent to (multi-)Paxos, and